Jamster3000/Joan-smart-assistant/README.md

 - datasets/ET.csv - Entity tag, this is the main file for recognizing what the user has inputted.
 - datasets/ER.csv - Emotion recognition, used to detect the user's emotins based on their input.
 - Expected content.txt - This includes what sort of input is expected next.
-- last time used.txt - The last time `"Joan"` was used, which is used within the code.
+- last time used.txt - The last time **Joan** was used, which is used within the code.
-- log.txt - Just logs basic background operations within Joan.
+- log.txt - Just logs basic background operations within **Joan**.
 - responses.csv - A long list in each row containing different variations of outputs.
-- user data.csv - all the user's data for `Joan` to remember.
+- user data.csv - all the user's data for **Joan** to remember.

 ![GitHub issues](https://img.shields.io/github/issues/jamster3000/Joan-smart-assistant)
 ![Last Commit](https://img.shields.io/github/last-commit/jamster3000/Joan-smart-assistant)